mongodb-labs/buildfest-2022/cpp/readme.md

 ## MIT License

-Copyright (c) 2022 Alex Bevilacqua
-Copyright (c) 2020 Austin Morlan
+Copyright (c) 2022 Alex Bevilacqua, Steve Silvester Copyright (c) 2020 Austin Morlan

 Permission is hereby granted, free of charge, to any person obtaining a copy